albastardoto/TestTodoApp/README.md

+Basic CRUD application for todo's with user functionality

+STARTUP GUIDE:

 Make sure you have node installed.
 This uses a mongo database so be sure you have a mongodb server up and running.